 Unlike the project charter, which is an extract of mainly the project proposal or statement of work, a project proposal is a highly detailed document, leaving out verbosity.
 The format normally consists of a layout and typography, which entails.

-The layout from one perspective must include the use of graphical illustrations.
-These can be any of the following elements:
+The layout must include the use of graphical illustrations.
+The following are the elements of layout:

-These illustrations are in fact the facts and figures put together in a much more compiled and easy-to-understand manner.
-Description of each illustrations should be underlying and should capture the important nuances that the graphics is depicting.
-This will make it easier to read and should encourage the panel to believe that the project is after all, very well thought through.
+These illustrations are the facts and figures put together in a much more compiled and easy-to-understand manner.
+The description of each illustration should be underlying and capture the important nuances that the graphics depict.
+This will make it easier to read and encourage the panel to believe the project is thoughtful.

-Use of tables can also boost readability and clarity in the text and point the reader towards making an informed and clear decision, quickly.
+Using tables can also boost readability and clarity in the text and point the reader towards making an informed and clear decision quickly.

 The typography would include orderly headings and should maintain a good flow to the content.
-Misplaced content won’t serve the project’s purpose and might lead the project proposal to be rejected or redone.
+Misplaced content won’t serve the project’s purpose and might lead the project proposal to being rejected or redone.